akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/getting_started_fuse.md

 This is an inportant thing to realize.
 Every time you add a Camel Component to your project your projects *pom.xml* eventually gets updated by the Route Designer and the artifacts are downloaded during the next Maven compile phase.

-After your harddrive and your network connection survived the stresstest you,ll see this:
+After your hard drive and your network connection survived the stress test you,ll see this:

 ![Camel example route](img/camel_example_route.png)